 500 years is a long time for a system to run so smoothly.
 So what is it about these marks of quality and tradition that have kept them at the forefront of retail prestige for so long?
 The Royal Warrant Holders Association believe that they imply service, quality, excellence, heritage and ‘Britishness’ — all of which they say “are in great demand”.

 The Association also cites the range in recipients as a factor in the longevity of the system.
-Just this year, they reveal, The Queen granted a warrant to Montala, software developers for digital asset management.
+In recent years, they reveal, The Queen even granted a warrant to Montala, software developers for digital asset management.

 “Royal Warrants are certainly still recognised and valued by the customers,” says Professor Qing Wang.
 “And I have seen some appreciable change in the Royal Warrant system in the past decade.
 As the British Royal Family has gained more appeal in the past decade, it has become more recognised.